 Note work you especially like and think about the reasons why.

-4. In class, you will choose 3 objects to draw in great detail with colored pencil, rendering the form and color as fully as possible.
-Choose 3 objects and a composition that expresses an idea.
-In this post, you have seen historic and contemporary works as models for the ways in which still lifes can express ideas.
+4. In class, you will choose three objects to draw in great detail with colored pencil, rendering the form and color as fully as possible.
+Select your objects and a composition to express an idea.
+In this post, you have seen historic and contemporary works as models for the ways in which still life can express ideas.
 Be inventive and intentional in your choice of objects and the manner of presentation.
 Do not choose random objects and project insincere “narratives” onto them.
 Comment and share some of the ideas you have right now.
 Bring in all materials for our next class.